nv-h/isp1507_sensor_v1.8.0/README.md

 # BLE Sensors on nRF52 device

 This software mesurements temperature, humidity and pressure by i2c sensors bellow.
-CO2 sensor(SGP30) is optional, because high consumption. if you run CO2 sensor, set `CONFIG_SGP30`.
+CO2 sensor(SGP30) is optional, because high consumption.
+(But default is use SGP30) if you do not use CO2 sensor, comment-out `CONFIG_SGP30`.

 * nRF52 module: https://docid81hrs3j1.cloudfront.net/medialibrary/2019/06/isp_ble_DS1507.pdf
 * Sensors